 In SUSE LINUX, RPM (Red Hat Package Manager) is used for managing the software packages.
 Its main programs are rpm and rpmbuild.
-The powerful RPM database can be queried by the users, the system administrators, and package builders for detailed information about the installed software.
+The powerful RPM database can be queried by the users, the system administrators, and package builders for detailed information about the installed rpm can be used to administer LSB-compliant packages.
+Refer to Section 10.1.1 on page 244 for more information about LSB.